Forward caste

-Forward caste is a term used casually in India to denote castes which are on average considered ahead of other castes economically and educationally.
-Forward castes account for about 30.8% of the population based on Schedule 10 of available data from the National Sample Survey Organisation 55th (1999–2000) and National Sample Survey Organisation 61st Rounds (2004–05) Round Survey.
+Forward caste (or General caste) is a term used in India to denote castes which are not listed in SC, ST or OBC reservation lists.
+They are on average considered ahead of other castes economically and educationally.
+They account for about 30.8% of the population based on Schedule 10 of available data from the National Sample Survey Organisation 55th (1999–2000) and National Sample Survey Organisation 61st Rounds (2004–05) Round Survey.